modehnal/modehnal.github.io/README.md

 ### The behave-html-pretty-formatter

-  I made a proof of concept of the formatter and our team improved upon the concept which became our new formatter.
   The formatter was required to be written in a way to fit in our current solution.
 It had to be done as a standalone project.
 Which on its own is just bare bones so that it also can be used by upstream (we were pleasantly surprised how many people are using it already).
-We are still generating the data with qecore.
+We are still generating the data with `qecore`.

   Projects like `GNOMEAutomation` would include an output generator which `behave-html-pretty-formatter` would fulfil beautifully or with some minor changes.
 I always imagined that we could have a self-contained suite output wrapped over the entire stack, which is currently not feasible.
 That said, having it over the `behave` part is good enough.